-Yes, but only for the actual cost of the recording medium.
-For example, if information is produced on CDs, the public body may only charge the actual cost of purchasing the CDs.
+Yes, but only the actual cost of the recording medium.
+For example, if information is produced on a flash drive, the public body may only charge the actual cost of purchasing the flash drive.
 If a public body treats a FOIA request as voluminous, then it may charge certain fees based on megabytes of data provided, as detailed in the law.